mobiledgex/edge-cloud-infra/shepherd/README.md

-# Metrics-exporter service
+# Shepherd service

-`metrics-exporter` service collects prometheus metrics on a cluster and writes them into an influxDB.
+`Shepherd` service collects prometheus metrics on a cluster and writes them into an influxDB.

 The service collects cluster-wide as well as per-pod metrics.
 Service will create database `clusterstats` in the influxDB if one doesn't exist.
 Cluster metrics are collected and stored in `crm-cluster` measurement in `clusterstats` database.
 It includes the following metrics: